hustcer/nushell.github.io/.ebook-pub/commands/http_options.md

 ## Parameters

-- `URL`: the URL to fetch the options from
+- `URL`: The URL to fetch the options from.
 - `--user {any}`: the username when authenticating
 - `--password {any}`: the password when authenticating
 - `--max-time {int}`: timeout period in seconds